 Rear-end collisions are easier to dissect than other types of car accidents.
 In a rear-end collision, the vehicle damage alone is usually enough to determine how the accident happened.
 If one vehicle’s back end is damaged and the other vehicle’s front end is damaged, it's clear who hit whom and who is at fault.

 Contact our law office as soon as possible after the accident before being pressed by insurance companies into an agreement that you do not fully understand.
-Sean M. Cleary will review your case, comprehensively explain your options and will offer you the opportunity to opt for the course of action that suits you best in seeking compensation.
-Give us a call today at 305.416.9805 for a no-obligation consultation.
-You can also complete our online form.
+Sean M. Cleary will review your case, comprehensively explain your options, and will offer you the opportunity to opt for the course of action that suits you best in seeking compensation.
 We are fluent in Spanish.